DanaAnad/southParagliding/README.md

 - PHP

 # SETUP / INSTALLATION
-- Download or clone repository
+- Download or clone repository.
-- run npm start to start the app in the browser
+- run npm start to start the app in the browser.
-- run npm run build to put into production the app
+- run npm run build to put into production the app.
-- copy the contents of build folder on your hosting server in public_html     folder
+- copy the contents of build folder on your hosting server in public_html     folder.
+- acces the app on your domain.

 # TABLE OF CONTENTS
 - News